aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-wmf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO to WMF via Java" h2="Export XSLFO file to WMF within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert xslfo file to WMF image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to WMF.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an XSLFO file to a WMF image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API to export the XSLFO file to a JPEG image.
+Aspose.PDF for Java is a powerful PDF manipulation API that is part of the Aspose.Total for Java package.
+It allows you to easily convert XSLFO files to JPEG images with just a few lines of code.

+The second step is to use the Aspose.Imaging for Java API to render the JPEG image to a WMF image.
+Aspose.Imaging for Java is an advanced image processing API that is also part of the Aspose.Total for Java package.
+It provides a wide range of features for manipulating images, including the ability to render JPEG images to WMF images.
+With just a few lines of code, you can easily convert your JPEG image to a WMF image.

+By using the Aspose.PDF for Java and Aspose.Imaging for Java APIs, you can quickly and easily convert an XSLFO file to a WMF image in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for manipulating a wide range of file formats.
+With just a few lines of code, you can easily convert your XSLFO file to a WMF image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}